Causes and Cures for Bad Breath in Dogs: How to Care for Your Dog's Teeth and Mouth

-The herb Parsley helps.
-If you cook and prepare your dog’s food add some parsley.
+The herb parsley helps.
+If you cook and prepare your dog’s food try adding some parsley.
 It is great for a fresh breath, and it also helps your dog to digest his food better.
-If you dog only eats a dry food you can put parsley in his drinking water.
+If your dog only eats a dry food you can put parsley in his drinking water.
 The best way to do this is to put some fresh parsley in a bowl and cover it with hot water.
 After five minutes remove the parsley and allow the water to cool.
 All dogs I have tried this on seem to like parsley water.
 Parsley supplements are also available for dogs

 Decaffeinated green tea is actually okay for dogs in small quantities.
 Just add some cold decaffeinated green tea to your dog’s water bowl.
-This is also great treatment for dogs that suffer cancer, or have skin problems.
+This is also a great treatment for dogs that suffer cancer or have skin problems.

-Provide your dog with a range of chewy toys which will exercise his teeth.
+Provide your dog with a range of chew toys which will exercise his teeth.
 Make sure they are safe as you do not want your canine friend to swallow any foreign objects.

 Carrot sticks are one of my dog’s favorites.
 I was pleasantly surprised to discover that he actually loves carrot sticks.
-If your dog has a sensitive stomach I would not recommend carrot sticks as they contain a lot of fiber and can therefore cause diarrhoea.
-Carrots are also rich in beta carotene which is good for overall health.
+If your dog has a sensitive stomach I would not recommend carrot sticks as they contain a lot of fiber and can, therefore, cause diarrhea.
+Carrots are rich in beta-carotene which is good for overall health.
 We often forget dogs are omnivores and are happy to eat both fruit and vegetables.

 Remember that many health problems can start in your dog’s mouth, so help your canine friend and give him the best food and oral care you can afford.

 Before I started this article I did some research at my local vets.
-I asked if they could tell me the five most common mouth or tooth related problems, they see in dogs visiting their veterinary clinic.
-They hand the information at their finger tips, or rather should I say, on the office computer.
+I asked if they could tell me the five most common mouth or tooth related problems they see in dogs visiting their veterinary clinic.
+They had the information at their fingertips, or rather should I say, on the office computer.
 So here it is - a top five of mouth related problems in dogs.

-Some dog owners still ignore good veterinary advice, and don't have their dogs teeth cleaned, dogs often come in with tooth abscesses.
+Some dog owners still ignore good veterinary advice and don't have their dogs' teeth cleaned.
+Dogs often come in with dental abscesses which need urgent treatment.
 A tooth abscess happens when the root of the tooth becomes infected.
-Bacteria has been able to get into the root through a cracked tooth.
+Bacteria have been able to get into the root through a cracked tooth.
 This is the most common cause of a tooth abscess in dogs, but an abscess can also be caused by periodontal disease.